Our funds and investment approach

 Our board approved this Investing for Social Justice programme in December 2023, with the end goal that all our resources, not just our grants, work towards achieving our social justice purpose.

-Currently we are focused on two main areas:
+As of early 2026, we have been focusing on two main areas:

-We want to work in partnership with other organisations to help shape an environment that promotes stronger social standards in the corporate world.
-So far, we have pursued this through investor networks working to improve employment rights and tackle modern slavery in supply chains.
+- Regulation and policy: working in partnership with other organisations to help shape an environment that promotes stronger social standards in the corporate world.
+We have pursued this through investor networks working to improve employment rights and tackle modern slavery in supply chains.